 A player proposition is a wager on a statistic of a specific player or players.
 For example, you can bet Player A will score OVER 22.5 points.
 In this case, if he scores 23 or more, you cash your ticket.
 Other player proposition may include statistics such as rebounds, assists, free throws, and more or a combination thereof.
 Professional bettors will often play players props in games where they do not see a value in the Spread or Total.

 A game prop is a wager relating to specific events that may unfold during a game.
 For example, you can bet which team will be the first to score 10 points.
 You can also bet whether there will be Over or Under X amount of 3-point shots made combined between the two teams.

 The game happens and lo’ and behold the Celtics win by exactly 8 points.
 Your wager pushes, meaning that you don’t win or lose any money but instead simply get your $110 wager returned.
-Your friend however comes out a big winner, receiving the full $100 profit – the same amount he would have won if the Lakers lost by 7 or won by 30.
-That extra half point made the all the difference.
+Your friend, however, comes out a big winner, receiving the full $100 profit – the same amount he would have won if the Lakers lost by 7 or won by 30.
+That extra half point made all the difference.

 As you progress as a bettor, you will notice tendencies between different sportsbooks – what types of bettors they serve – and will be able to use that information to quickly find the best number for any given game.